nikhilsinghnikhil/delta-demo/README.md

 # delta-demo
-This is a Demo for Git and Github class.
+This is a Demo for Git Github class.
 Nikhil's Project-